Global Regulatory Networks in Bacteria (GRNB)

 - Geen Honours Class

-Series of lectures, selection of research papers on related topics and workshops will be given on understanding how global regulatory networks govern gene expression in bacteria, with a comparison to (lower) eukaryotes.
-We will look at how environmental signals (e.g. nutrients, stress) are translated to switch sets of genes on and off, and how this affects metabolism, competence, development and antibiotic production.
-Furthermore protein secretion will be discussed.
-Focus is on E. coli, Bacillus, Streptomyces and fungi.
-This course includes workshops on the use of databases and regulon prediction programs and writing of a research proposal.
+Series of lectures, selection of research papers on related topics and workshops will be given on understanding how global regulatory networks govern gene expression in bacteria.
+We will look at how environmental signals (e.g. nutrients, stress) are translated to switch sets of genes on and off, and how this affects metabolism, development and antibiotic production.
+Furthermore (the control of) protein secretion and the cellular matrix will be discussed.
+Special attention will be directed at more complex, multicellular bacteria.
+This course includes writing of a research proposal.

 Provide an up-to-date overview of the latest results published on the topics discussed during the lectures.
 Students will learn to use this knowledge in answering typical research questions and to apply their knowhow in writing a concise research proposal.